-A solid October for merchants
+A good start to 2018 for merchants

-The latest three months (August to October) were 6.2% up on the same three months in 2016, with an equal number of trading days.
-Plumbing Heating & Electrical (+9.3%), Tools (+8.0%) and Kitchens & Bathrooms (+7.9%) grew more strongly and all categories saw gains.
+Other periods The latest three months (November 2017 to January 2018) were 5.5% up on the same three months a year ago, with an equal number of trading days.
+Ironmongery (+7.6%), Plumbing Heating & Electrical (+7.5%), Landscaping (+7.2%), Timber & Joinery Products (+6.6%) and Kitchens & Bathrooms (+6.5%) all did better.

 For additional, deeper category insights and benchmarking please contact Richard Frankcom at GfK.